 4. Following the guideline on the panel, continue stapling both sides of the trough.
 This will automatically create a slight slope for water to run down.
 Continue installing the trough panels in the other joist bays.
 Pour a cup of water into each trough to verify it drains properly.

 Fill in the small areas at the angles

-6. Use a pair of scissors or shears to cut away any excess overlapping trough material.
-Starting at the house and working toward the downspouts, apply the special butyl tape provided with the system by removing the paper backing as you unroll it.
-Work carefully to keep the tape from wrinkling, and press it firmly in place so it forms a tight seal at all points.
-Then, apply the tape along the other end of the system, on the other side of the downspouts.
-Make any slits needed to help keep the tape flat.
-Press all the pieces smooth and tight.
-If you are unsure of a joint, apply more tape on top.
+6. Use a utility knife or scissors to cut away excess overlapping trough material without exposing bare wood.
+Starting at the house end and working toward the downspouts, apply the butyl tape over the stapled trough ends by removing the paper backing as you unroll and apply it.
+Work carefully to keep the tape from wrinkling, and press down firmly so it forms a tight seal at all points.

 Install the decking

 Is a Deck Drainage System Worth It?

 An under-deck drainage system that keeps the area under your deck dry gives you a new space to store belongings and/or enjoy the outdoors.
 It also increases the value of your home.
 Plus, by protecting the structural joists from water, the system extends the service life of your deck.
 Few home improvements can provide such a big payoff for so little investment.